OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-10-Security-Logging-and-Monitoring-Failures.md

 | --- | --- | --- | --- |
 | 2 | 2 | 3 | 2 |

+When an application runs, it's critical to know what ran and the actions it took (also known as an audit trail).
+This is often done using logging of specific actions.
+This risk occurs when running these systems log too much or too little information.

 ## The Gist

 No-code/low-code applications often lack a comprehensive audit trail, produce none or insufficient logs, or overshare access to sensitive logs.